showdown.js |

 var _StripLinkDefinitions = function(text) {

-Strips link definitions from text, stores the URLs and titles in hash references.
+Strips link definitions from text, stores the URLs and titles in

 Link defs are in the form: ^[id]: url "optional title"